Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:dBN} gives a brief introduction to discrete Bayesian networks and describes a multi-logit model that we propose to formulate the structure learning problem.
-Section~\ref{sec:dCDalgo} develops a blockwise coordinate descent algorithm used for parameter estimation, where each coordinate descent step is achieved by applying a quadratic approximation iteratively.
-Section~\ref{sec:dAP} establishes asymptotic properties of our penalized estimator.
-Section~\ref{sec:dsimul} reports numerical results of our method on four types of simulated networks for both interventional and observational data, and Section~\ref{sec:dreal} presents results on a biological data set.
-These two sections also include extensive comparisons with other competing methods.
+Section~\ref{sec:dBN} describes the proposed multi-logit regression model and formulates the structure learning problem.
+Section~\ref{sec:dCDalgo} develops in detail the blockwise CD algorithm for learning discrete Bayesian networks.
+Section~\ref{sec:dsimul} reports numerical results of our method on different types of simulated networks for both interventional and observational data, and Section~\ref{sec:realNetworks} presents results on real networks.
+Sections \ref{sec:dsimul} and \ref{sec:realNetworks} also include extensive comparisons with other competing methods.
 The paper is concluded with a discussion in Section~\ref{sec:dsummary}.
-Technical proofs are relegated to the Appendix.
+In the Appendix, we establish some asymptotic properties of our penalized DAG estimator.